ecigwegbu/vagrant/README.md

 # vagrant up
 # The Lab Manager will then begin to provision the workstation and (by default) two managed hosts - servera and serverb.
 # To provision other than two managed hosts (e.g. 1, 3, 4 or more managed hosts), modify the command thus:
-# $env:MANAGED_HOSTS=4; vagrant up                   [Note: $ is part of the command]
+# $env:MANAGED_HOSTS=3; vagrant up                   [Note: $ is part of the command]
-# The above example will then provision the workstation and 4 other managed hosts (servera, serverb, serverc
+# The above example will then provision the workstation and 3 other managed hosts (servera, serverb and serverc).
-# and serverd).
-The system will record the specified number of hosts in its config file (./.vagrant/.utalab/config.uta)
+# The system will record the specified number of hosts in its config file (./.vagrant/.utalab/config.uta)
 # for use the next time you run vagrant.
 You can manaully modify the config file, though this is not recommended.
 # Warning: Your system could run out of memory if you try to provision too many servers.
 While the Lab Manager can
 # handle up to 27 servers (workstation + 26 managed hosts), the practical limit will depend on the available RAM.
 # Workstation uses 2GB RAM while the managed hosts use 1.5GB RAM each.
-For an 8GB system, for example, do not try to exceed
+For an 8GB system, for example, do not try to exceed 3 managed hosts).
-# 4 managed hosts).
 #
 # The Lab Manager will also prompt you for the Red Hat Subscription Mangager username and password.
 This is required
-# in order to install required software in the servers being provisioned.
+# in order to install necessary packages in the servers being provisioned.
 If you fail to provide these the program
 # will abort.
-The username and password you provide interactively will be encripted and securely stored in your project
+The username and password you provide must be for an active Red Hat account (i.e. renewed less than 12 months ago), with Red Hat Simple Content Access enabled (see access.redhat.com); it will be encrypted and securely stored in your project
 # directory for use the next time you run vagrant, such that the system will not prompt you again.
 However if
 # you want to use a different set of credentials you can modify the vagrant command thus:
 # $env:REDHAT_USERNAME='your-username'; $env:REDHAT_PASSWORD='your-redhat-password'; vagrant up